jivKrishna/Zomato-Clone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Zomato Clone is not actually clone of Zomato.com.
+It is slightly different.

+# In this web app two types of users are available:
+  * Admin
+  * Viewer / User

+# Admin:
+  Admin can access all the feature.

+# Viewer / User
+  * Can sign up using facebook, Google or Email.
+  * Can sign in using facebook, Google or Email.
+  * Can add mobile numbers or change profile pics, password etc.
+  * Can book a table on any restaurant or edit booked table.
+  * Can order food online from any restaurant or can cancel order.
+  * Can search nearby restaurant, restaurant category etc.

-Things you may want to cover:
+# Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version: 6.0.0
+* Elastic Search version: 7.x
+* Database: MySql version: 8.x